manish001in/manish001in.github.io/content/posts/the-journey-from-chaos-to-clarity.md

 **I'm looking for the right teams.**

 I am looking for people who will help me grow into a better developer.
-I am still looking for people solving the hardest of problems though!
-I want to work with people who are truly passionate about what they're building.
+I am still looking for people solving the hardest of problems but I want to work with people who are truly passionate about what they're building.
 I want to be part of a team's success, not just solve isolated technical problems.
 I want to contribute to a product, a company, and a culture that I believe in.

 The questions I ask now are different:
 - Does this team actually care about the problem they're solving?